AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/npc/sildar-hallwinter-lmop.md

   "name": "Heavy Crossbow"
 "reactions":
 - "desc": "When an attacker hits Sildar with a melee attack and Sildar can see the\
-    \ attacker, he can roll 1d6 and add the number rolled to his AC against the\
+    \ attacker, he can roll 1d6 and add the number rolled to his AC against the triggering\
-    \ triggering attack, provided that he's wielding a melee weapon."
+    \ attack, provided that he's wielding a melee weapon."
   "name": "Parry"
 "source":
 - "LMoP"
-"image": "3-Mechanics/CLI/bestiary/npc/token/sildar-hallwinter-lmop.webp"
+"image": "/3-Mechanics/CLI/bestiary/npc/token/sildar-hallwinter-lmop.webp"
 ```
 ^statblock